Visit this page to contact the EIT. We look forward to hearing from you.

 - to change the innovation culture in Europe.
 We help innovators turn their best ideas into reality.
 We create growth and jobs for Europe and improve the lives of citizens across Europe.

 The EIT was established by the European Parliament and Council in 2008 and functions as an independent institute.

 The EIT’s innovation model is a uniquely European way to leverage innovation support and funding across the EU.
 By working with leading organisations and intensifying their collaboration in EIT Innovation Communities, EIT activities train young entrepreneurs, incubate young companies, encourage business and education partnering across Europe and generate innovative products and services that European society needs.

-- raised more than EUR 890 million in external investment
+- raised more than EUR 3.3 billion in external investment

 As well as this, the EIT has set up activities for budding and established entrepreneurs and innovators across Europe, such as EIT higher education programmes, business creation and acceleration services, innovation driven research projects as well as outreach programmes, including the EIT Regional Innovation Scheme (EIT RIS).